 Follycon aims to be a safe place for the enjoyment of all of our members.
 Different people will have a different view on what being a safe place means.
 To be clear, please be aware of this code of conduct when interacting with others at the convention.

 There will be designated staff to deal with complaints.
 Please contact them as soon as you can if a situation arises.
 The complaint will be heard, in confidence, in a private place, and an appropriate response agreed upon with the complainant.
-A dedicated phone number to contact designated staff members will be available at the convention.
+A dedicated phone number is available to contact designated staff members: 07514 867770.
+See pages 3 and 4 (“Questions and Problems”) for more details of how to report an incident.

 - talking with all parties involved and attempting to mediate a solution